VegaDeftwing/OpGuidesHugoSrc/content/Music/midi.md

 ### Channels

 While not a message in itself, it's necessary to note that MIDI connections provide 16 channels of communication, usually each device only uses one channel at a time, and you can use this for multiple things.
 If your keyboard makes channing the active channel easy, you may want to setup a different instrument on each channel, so you could switch between playing a piano or synth sound on channels 1 and 2 easily.
 The other big use is if you have multiple hardware devices that recieve MIDI messages and make sound, like synthesizers and drum machines.
-You can chain them together with MIDI Though (more on this later) and have each one listen for notes on it's own channel while using less cables.
+You can chain them together with MIDI Through (more on this later) and have each one listen for notes on it's own channel while using less cables.

 ### Notes